 Despite the success of the book, the film, directed and co-written by Alan Parker, opened to mixed reviews and a disastrous box office.
 Having been made on a budget of $25 million, the film's worldwide take stands at around $15 million.

-Although the film is based in Limerick City very few scenes were actually recorded there.
-The majority of the film was shot in Counties Cork, Dublin and Wicklow.
+Although the film is based in Limerick City very few scenes were actually shot there.
+The majority of the film was filmed in Counties Cork, Dublin and Wicklow.

 Waterford Castle, Dublin Castle and Carrig-on-Suir in County Tipperary were also used during the production.
 Shooting had to be halted in January 1974, at Phoenix Park in Dublin City, due to 14 bomb threats being called in.
 A few days later Kubrick, allegedly, received a phone call from the IRA threatening to kill him if he did not leave Ireland in the next 24 hours.
 He left within 12.